shabin5785/react-notes/Notes_1.md

 - we cannot modify state directly, only via set state.
 This is part of uni direction flow.
 Also this restriction allows react to monitor state changes and react to it.

 - modern SPA works like, load html , js and css. then just request data or call api as needed, us js to process the data and display it using html and css

+- naming an app jsx or js doesnt matter. both works. jsx is just a js file with html inside it. naming conventions might help us.